 Poseidon had a palace made of coral and gems which were located on the ocean floor.
-However, it was believed that he spent more time at Mount Olympus rather than at his palace.
+However, it was believed that he spent more time on Mount Olympus rather than in his magnificent palaces in the ocean.
 It was also believed that he liked to force his power and manliness on women.

 Poseidon tried to help the Greeks in the Trojan War but was ordered by Zeus to withdraw from the battlefield which he did reluctantly.

 Typically, Poseidon got around places by riding his four-horse chariot while carrying his trident across the waves.